How to 3D Scan a Face

 1. Most likely, you aren't using even lighting.
 If the weather is nice, you may want to try outside as natural light is usually great.

 3. Are you trying to take the photos by yourself?
-While technically possible, it's best to make sure you have someone helping you that can center your face in the boundary box and give you heads up if you're moving too much or the lighting changes.
+While technically possible, it's best to make sure you have someone helping you that can center your face in the boundary box and give you a heads up if you're moving too much or the lighting changes.

 4. Is your face shiny?
 If there is too much light reflecting off of your face, it may distort the scan's coloring.
 Be sure your face is as matte as possible for the best results.